Bubble Butt: Composition

-Musically, "Bubble Butt" is an electronic dance music (EDM), hip hop, and dancehall song.
-It is a "swaggering" and energetic number that draws heavily from crunk inspirations.
+"Bubble Butt" is an electronic dance music (EDM), hip hop, and dancehall song.
+The "swaggering" and energetic number draws heavily from crunk.
 It was composed with the intention of being played at clubs.
-The track features squawking samples, heavy bass, "squiggly synths", clap beats, and bubble-popping sound effects, culminating with the "bub-bub-bubbing hook".
+The song features squawking samples, heavy bass, "squiggly synths", clap beats, and bubble-popping sound effects, culminating with the "bub-bub-bubbing hook".
 Consequence of Sound's Derek Staples noted the resemblance between "Bubble Butt" and Major Lazer’s "Pon de Floor" (2009).
-Both songs feature lyrics that are seen as an anthem to twerking, "ass-shaking" and big buttocks.
-Mars repeats the chorus multiple times, "Bubble butt, bubble butt, turn around, stick it out, show the world you got a bubble butt", which draws inspiration from Rihanna's "Rude Boy" (2010), while Tyga raps "Damn, bitch, talk much?/I don't want interviews/Ha!
+Both songs feature lyrics seen as an anthem to twerking, "ass-shaking" and big buttocks.
+Mars repeats the chorus multiple times, "Bubble butt, bubble butt, turn around, stick it out, show the world you got a bubble butt", inspired by Rihanna's "Rude Boy" (2010), while Tyga raps "Damn, bitch, talk much?/I don't want interviews/Ha!
 I'm tryin' ta get into you/then make you my enemy".
 Mystic is found "lyrically wining circles around Bruno Mars and Tyga".
-Critics found that the combination of the track's lyrics and its catchy beat would make a "dance-floor hit".
+Critics found the combination of the track lyrics and the catchy beat would make a "dance-floor hit".